section-engineering-education/engineering-education/content/articles/introduction-to-blockchain-as-a-service/index.md

 ### Why choose BaaS?
 #### What is the benefit of rapid deployment?
 Applications can be up and running much faster when compared to traditional development environments.
-Meaning - the companies can actually start making money faster by deploying Blockchain apps faster.
+Meaning - the companies can start making money faster by deploying Blockchain apps faster.

-BaaS allows development blockchain apps (BApps) with nearly zero capital investment into software engineering.
+BaaS allows the development of blockchain apps (BApps) with nearly zero capital investment into software engineering.
 The cost is almost negligible.

 Thanks to the availability of pre-packaged Blockchain APIs.

 #### How are the costs reduced?
-There are no upfront capital expenditures exclusively for the blockchain infrastructure, since BaaS services runs on existing cloud infrastructure.
+There are no upfront capital expenditures exclusively for the blockchain infrastructure since BaaS services run on existing cloud infrastructure.
 So, there's no need to purchase expensive hardware or hire specialized labor.

 There are almost no resources to be wasted on devising separate strategies for implementing security, scaling, or managing data.

 #### What are the benefits of quick time for the go-to-market (GTM)?
-Typically, there would be a lot of back and forth between development and IT to make sure that apps works with company's existing infrastructure.
+Typically, there would be a lot of back and forth between development and IT to make sure that apps work with the company's existing infrastructure.

-We need worry about these, since BaaS provides rapid prototyping and deployment of Blockchain Apps.
+We need not worry about these since BaaS provides rapid prototyping and deployment of Blockchain Apps.

 BaaS also helps in reducing maintenance costs, improving system reliability, and providing better scalability.

 #### What are the benefits of minimal upfront costs?
 BaaS reduces the costs of building new applications, integrating with pre-existing systems, migrating existing data, testing, and running them in production.

-Companies need not spend time or money to setup their own sandbox environment with nodes to start developing BApp.
+Companies need not spend time or money to set up their sandbox environment with nodes to start developing BApp.

 ### Understanding BaaS
 BaaS allows users to create, host, and administer their blockchain apps and  processes using cloud-based technology.
 The infrastructure is kept adaptive and operating by the cloud-based service provider.

 BaaS is considered as an exploit of blockchain in the blockchain ecosystem that helps enterprises adopt this technology.

-### How it works?
+### How does it work?
 When a company (customer) signs a BaaS contract with an IT partner, the company effectively agrees that the BaaS partner would build all that's required in terms of Blockchain system or software for the clients in exchange for the cost of the service fee that's stated in agreement.

 On behalf of customers, the BaaS providing the service deploys all requirements of the system and also leverages the necessary technologies and equipment to create as well as manage Blockchain-connected nodes.

-BaaS providers may use any distributed ledger available like Bitcoin or Ethereum, based on customer's business requirements to set up a blockchain network.
+BaaS providers may use any distributed ledger available like Bitcoin or Ethereum, based on customers' business requirements to set up a blockchain network.

 Furthermore, the BaaS provider is responsible for maintaining all the important Blockchain-related artifacts as well as managing the infrastructure.